Data engineering

-Data engineering refers to the building of systems to enable the collection and usage of data.
-This data is usually used to enable subsequent analysis and data science; which often involves machine learning.
-Making the data usable usually involves substantial compute and storage, as well as data processing and cleaning.
+Data engineering is a software engineering approach to the building of data systems, to enable the collection and usage of data.
+This data is usually used to enable subsequent analysis and data science, which often involves machine learning.
+Making the data usable usually involves substantial computing and storage, as well as data processing.

 History

 Around the 1970s/1980s the term information engineering methodology (IEM) was created to describe database design and the use of software for data analysis and processing.
 These techniques were intended to be used by database administrators (DBAs) and by systems analysts based upon an understanding of the operational processing needs of organizations for the 1980s.
 In particular, these techniques were meant to help bridge the gap between strategic business planning and information systems.
 A key early contributor (often called the "father" of information engineering methodology) was the Australian Clive Finkelstein, who wrote several articles about it between 1976 and 1980, and also co-authored an influential Savant Institute report on it with James Martin.
-Over the next few years, Finkelstein continued work in a more business driven direction, which was intended to address a rapidly changing business environment; Martin continued work in a more data processing driven direction.
-From 1983 to 1987, Charles M. Richter, guided by Clive Finkelstein, played a significant role by revamping IEM as well as helping to design the IEM software product (user-data), which helped automate IEM.
+Over the next few years, Finkelstein continued work in a more business-driven direction, which was intended to address a rapidly changing business environment; Martin continued work in a more data processing-driven direction.
+From 1983 to 1987, Charles M. Richter, guided by Clive Finkelstein, played a significant role in revamping IEM as well as helping to design the IEM software product (user data), which helped automate IEM.

 In the early 2000s, the data and data tooling was generally held by the information technology (IT) teams in most companies.
 Other teams then used data for their work (e.g. reporting), and there was usually little overlap in data skillset between these parts of the business.